Pilonidal Is Not Just a “Guy” Disease

 I also think that more women are developing Pilonidals as society has changed in the past 30 years.
 Women spend just as much time today parked at our desks and sitting poorly in our chairs as men do.

 Pilonidal and Hormones

 To answer a common question, yes, women do tend to notice Pilonidal flare-ups coincide with menstrual cycles.
-Many of us assume it to be because of the hormone fluctuations that cause our pores to produce more oil, thus blocking follicles on our faces and other body parts, such as a natal cleft.
+Many of us assume it’s because of the hormone fluctuations that cause our pores to produce more oil, thus blocking follicles on our faces (hence the slang term “menstruation constellation”) and other body parts, such as a natal cleft.

 Lastly – it’s tough for we women to be comfortable with male doctors messing in our private parts, but in this case we must get over our embarrassment so that we get the best care possible.
 There just aren’t very many female Colon & Rectal Surgeons out there in the world and we need to get over our shyness and find the best doctor we can, no matter what gender.